Funding the Future for Pension Payouts

 As the financial implications of this “unfunded liabilities” crisis continues to grow, it threatens to derail society’s connective tissue as both government workers and civilians begin to question and distrust the system.

 It was the issue of unfunded liabilities that sparked an interest for Jasmine Nachtigall-Fournier, while serving as Development Director at California Common Sense, a non-profit dedicated to opening government to the public.
-In a serendipitous moment, Nachtigall-Fournier was introduced to Ted Price who shared her passion for understanding and improving the process for pensions payouts and other post-employment benefits (OPEB).
+In a serendipitous moment, Nachtigall-Fournier was introduced to Ted Price who shared her passion for understanding and improving the process for pension payouts and other post-employment benefits (OPEB).
 As they rolled up their sleeves to uncover why this was happening, Price and Nachtigall-Fournier founded GovInvest in 2014 to provide a solution.

 The GovInvest co-founders soon realized how difficult it is to navigate the actuary reports that are used to predict how much money should be set aside annually for retiree benefit payouts.